 Abeer Sikder

-Host, Local Global Leaders PodcastAbeer Sikder (he/they) is a proud Kentuckian, Bengali American, dog guardian, everlasting educator, and lifelong learner.
-He is passionate about leadership development, public policy, and community empowerment.
+Host, Local Global Leaders PodcastAbeer Sikder (he/they) is a proud Kentuckian, Bengali American, dog daddy, everlasting educator, and lifelong learner.
+He is deeply committed to leadership development, public policy, and community empowerment.

 -